 Myth #6: A debt counselor can help me avoid bankruptcy by eliminating my debts.

 Fact: False.
 Debt counselors cannot help you eliminate your debt and they cannot legally prevent your creditors from abusing and harassing you.
 The only way to eliminate your debt and absolutely stop creditor abuse is to file for bankruptcy.
 Typically debt counseling companies are only concerned with taking your money.

 Myth #7: I can go to jail if I don’t pay my debts.

 Fact: False.
 There is no debtor’s prison.
 You will not be sent to jail for failing to make payments toward your debt, even if you get sued or a judgment is obtained against you.

-Contact Eric Pratt Law Firm today for your free evaluation.
+Contact Pratt & Maegli Law Firm today for your free evaluation.
 If you are considering a bankruptcy in the Northern Illinois or Rockford area we can help because we take it personally.

 — About Us —

 The attorneys at Pratt & Maegli Law Firm understand the emotional issues that you are facing.
 We are committed to a personal relationship with you.